olli-suoniemi/grade-python/README.md

 There is also few additional versions of the image:

- * `math-*` includes python packages matplotlib, scipy, numpy and bokeh on top of the base and in addition, openpyxl, xlrd and xlwt for Excel file parsing
+ * `math-*` includes Python packages matplotlib, scipy, numpy and bokeh on top of the base and in addition, openpyxl, xlrd and xlwt for Excel file parsing
- * `ml-*` includes python packages pandas, scikit-learn and numpy on top of the math layer
+ * `ml-*` includes Python packages pandas, scikit-learn and numpy on top of the math layer
- * `rdf-*` includes python package rdflib on top of the base
+ * `rdf-*` includes Python package rdflib on top of the base
- * `xls-*` includes python packages xlrd and xlwt on top of the base for parsing Excel files
+ * `xls-*` includes Python packages xlrd and xlwt on top of the base for parsing Excel files
- * `ply-*` includes the python package PLY (parser and lexer generator)
+ * `ply-*` includes the Python package PLY (parser and lexer generator)

 Utility commands